Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/vertex_paint/introduction.rst

 and is fairly straightforward.

 When a vertex is painted,
-the color of the vertex is modified according to the rules of the 'brush'.
+the color of the vertex is modified according to the settings of the brush.
 The color of all visible planes and edges attached to the vertex are then modified with a gradient to the color of the other connected vertices.
-(Note that the color of non-visible faces is not modified).
+Note that the color of non-visible faces is not modified.

-Vertex colors can be painted by first going into Edit Mode, then switching to *Vertex Paint Mode*;
+Vertex colors can be painted by switching to *Vertex Paint Mode*;
-however, it will not show up in the render unless you check *Vertex Color Paint* in the :doc:`Materials Options </render/blender_render/materials/properties/options>` panel.
+however, it will not show up in the render unless you check *Vertex Color Paint* in the :doc:`Materials Options </render/blender_render/materials/properties/options>` panel (for Blender Renderer).
+You can also the use :doc:`/render/blender_render/materials/nodes/types/input/geometry` to access vertex color information in the material node tree.

+For Cycles materials, can be used :doc:`/render/cycles/nodes/types/input/attribute`.

 .. list-table::